puppetlabs/puppet-docs/source/puppet/3.6/reference/config_ssl_external_ca.markdown

 Supported External CA Configurations
 -----

-Puppet 3.5 supports _some_ external CA configurations, but not every possible arrangement.
+This version of Puppet supports _some_ external CA configurations, but not every possible arrangement.
 We fully support the following setups:

 1. [Single self-signed CA which directly issues SSL certificates.](#option-1-single-ca)
 2. [Single, intermediate CA issued by a root self-signed CA.](#option-2-single-intermediate-ca)  The intermediate